-There are several uses allowed under the existing zoning in the corridor that are not compatible with the community vision for the area as reflected in the Recommended Plan.
+There are several uses allowed under the existing zoning in the corridor that are not compatible with the community vision for the area or the Recommended Plan.
 Figure 6.3 identifies uses that fall into this category in the M-1 and M-2 zones that are either permitted (P) or conditional (C).
-This list is not exhaustive and should be studied further during the development of the overlay zoning ordinance.
-Other uses in the corridor, such as the Public Facility (PF) zoned halfway houses operated by ComCor, do not accord with the renewal efforts.
+This list is not exhaustive and should be studied further during the development of the overlay.
+Other uses in the corridor, such as the halfway houses operated by ComCor, which are zoned Public Facility (PF), also do not assimilate with the renewal efforts.
 The Overlay Zone should restrict such uses in order to encourage new investment in the corridor.